casey/just/README.md

 writes `{}` to the cache entry.

-File locks are taken on cache entries, so concurrent execution of cached recipes is safe.
-If two `just` processes run an invocation with the same cache key, the first will take the lock, run the recipe, write to the cache entry, and relinquish the lock.
+File locks are taken on cache entries, so concurrent execution of cached recipes by multiple `just` processes is safe.
+If two processes run a recipe invocation with the same cache key, the first will take the lock, run the recipe, write to the cache entry, and relinquish the lock.
 The second will block until the first relinquishes the lock, see that the entry is non-empty, and skip the invocation.

 #### Friendly Admonitions